GGMotion: Group Graph Dynamics-Kinematics Networks for Human Motion Prediction: Experiment

 In addition, we analyze the statistical results and provide an intuitive comparison with other methods in Fig. \ref{fig4}.
 In (a), we compare the average MPJPE of baseline methods across different timestamps.
 We take MSRGCN as the baseline and compute the relative prediction errors of other methods.
 Our prediction curve lies at the bottom among all curves and achieves a significant advantage in \(320ms\) and \(400ms\).
 Our method substantially surpasses EqMotion~\cite{Eqmotion} in \(1000ms\), which only aggregates information from the spatial neighboring edges, highlighting the contribution of the proposed spatio-temporal radial field to improving the accuracy of long-term prediction.
 In (b), we plot the average prediction error gains relative to MSRGCN across all timestamps for each action category.
 As can be seen, our method outperforms other methods with notably larger improvements on actions like "posing" and "walking together".
 On the other hand, we analyze the average MPJPE for each joint and present the performance gains relative to PGBIG and EqMotion in (c).
 The advantage of our method is more significant for joints near the extremities, highlighting the effectiveness of the proposed dynamics-kinematics algorithm.

 \textbf{Results on CMU MoCap and 3DPW.} The same comparisons on CMU MoCap and 3DPW are presented in Table \ref{tab:CMU} and Table \ref{tab:3DPW} respectively.
 Compared to Human3.6M, our method performs better on CMU Mocap and 3DPW, with additional MPJPE reductions of \(0.9/3.5mm\) at \(400ms\).
 This is likely attributed to differences in body topology and joint sampling accuracy, where a more realistic joint distribution results in improved prediction accuracy.
+Relative to the dynamic pattern-based collaborative modeling in DPnet~\cite{DPNet}, our refined grouping strategy and dynamic-kinematic modeling provide notable improvements.
 Consistent improvements across all benchmarks demonstrate the generalizability and reliability of our human topology modeling strategy.

 \textbf{Qualitative results.} We present a qualitative example of predicted poses from different methods in Fig. \ref{fig5}.
-It can be seen that our method produces more accurate short-term predictions that closely match the ground truth.
+It can be seen that our method produces more accurate short-term predictions that closely match the ground truth, especially near the body extremities.
 In long-term predictions, while the performance gap between our approach and the baselines is marginal, our method generates more credible and stable human motion poses.
+From the perspective of motion scenarios, our method achieves superior results in both the large-amplitude action "walking" and the small-amplitude action "taking photo".

 \textbf{Efficiency results.} We report the practical applicability of different approaches on Human3.6M in Table \ref{tab:model_size}.
 To ensure a fair comparison, all methods are tested with the same batch size, and the model size is reported for long-term prediction tasks.
 Our approach achieves both the lowest MPJPE and the smallest model size, which is attributed to the maintained equivariance in the predicted results.
 Meanwhile, the running time remains in an acceptable range.